Arden-Feldt/STOR320/README.md

 # STOR 320
 The code I used for my part of the STOR320 final project.
-The .Rmd and .HTML files here are our final paper.
-We got above the class average with our paper, and a 93 on our presentaion.
+The Final Paper.Rmd and Final-Paper.html files here are our final paper.
+We got above the class average with our paper, and a 93 on our presentation (STOR 320 PROJECT.pdf).
 I ended the class with an A-.

 ## Final Paper.Rmd
 This is the R notebook that generates my groups final paper.
 It contains several dependencies and cannot be run without shoring those up.
 Luckly you can see what it produces in the Final-Paper.html file.